 Do You Need to Go to Rehab?

 It can be difficult to determine when substance use turns into dependence and addiction.
 If you feel that your use of addictive substances is starting to negatively impact your personal and professional life, you should consider taking immediate action.
-What you must decide, though, is whether your addiction is so severe that it warrants professional treatment at a drug or alcohol rehab.
+What you must decide, though, is whether your addiction is so severe that it warrants professional treatment at a drug or alcohol rehab in Orange County.

 If you are wondering whether you can check yourself into rehab, there is every chance you have a serious issue with substance abuse.
 Most people who are not addicted to substances would not be pondering whether or not they require treatment.